theablemo/Embedded-Project-Flappy-Bird/README.md

 # Introduction

-This project is meant to be ran on a Raspberry Pi and develop students' skill on working with Raspberry Pi, its GPIO, and different hardware modules such as 7segment LED, active buzzer, RFID, etc.
+This project is meant to be run on a Raspberry Pi and develop students' skills in working with Raspberry Pi, its GPIO, and different hardware modules such as 7segment LED, active buzzer, RFID, etc.

-In this project, we made a Flappy Bird game which can be run on a Raspberry Pi and the bird can jump by hearing the clap of a hand!
-The game was initially forked from [here](https://github.com/sourabhv/FlapPyBird), but as we neede more features such as authentication and interacting with hardware modules, we changed it drastically.
+In this project, we made a Flappy Bird game, which can be run on a Raspberry Pi and the bird can jump by hearing the clap of a hand!
+The game was initially forked from [here](https://github.com/sourabhv/FlapPyBird), but we changed it drastically as we needed more features such as authentication and interacting with hardware modules.

 # Setup